Severe combined immunodeficient mice: Use in research

 SCID mice can serve many functions in research, particularly in the study of human physiology and disease.
 The study of human physiology in human models is often made impossible due to ethical limitations, high financial expense, and low availability of model environments.
 Furthermore, results gleaned from the study of human cells ex vivo may not be indicative of their functions in vivo.
 Due to their immunodeficient state, SCID mice are able to accept human hematopoietic stem cells harvested from human bone marrow or thymus.
 This can lead to the development of human adaptive immune cells, such as B and T lymphocytes, within SCID mice, and for subsequent study of human cells in vivo.

 SCID mice have allowed for increased research on a wide range of topics, including the development and pluripotency of human HSC, human-specific diseases and their interactions with the human immune system, vaccination, and cancer.
 SCID mice with human immune cells are able to respond to pathogens such as viruses and create antibodies against them, which has helped scientists better understand how the human immune system protects against pathogen infection.
 For example, they have been used to study Dengue virus and malaria, as well as to assess the efficacy of drugs that target these diseases.

-It is important to note that the use of SCID mice has been questioned as a model for studying the human immune system.
+The use of SCID mice has been questioned as a model for studying the human immune system.
 Some studies have suggested that after a period of time, human T cells in the immunocompromised mice become anergic, meaning that they no longer respond to stimuli.
 Thus, these mice may be able to host a human immune system, but one that may not be functioning properly.

-SCID Mice and HIV
+SCID mice and HIV

 Immune compromised mice have become of particular interest for studying the Human Immunodeficiency Virus (HIV), how it interacts with the host in human lymphoid organs, as well as how treatments work in vivo.
 While HIV normally cannot infect mice, SCID mice have been used to study HIV.
 Prior to the use of humanized SCID mice, ape models were used to study HIV due to their genetic similarity to humans.
 However, due to the endangered status of chimps, the cost of maintaining them, and the slight differences between human and chimp interactions with HIV, humanized mice have been accepted as a more effective model organism for the study of this disease.

 NOD/SCID mice can be transplanted with human fetal liver, bone, thymus, and lymphoid cells from blood transplants, leading to the formation of human immune cells, such as B and T cells, within the mice.
 These mice are then infected with the virus and researchers are able to study how HIV attacks the human lymphocytes and causes acquired immunodeficiency syndrome (AIDS) over time.
 Furthermore, humanized mouse models can also be used to test potential therapies for this disease, including gene-based therapies.